An Anytime Algorithm for Good Arm Identification: Details on the Experimental Study

-where $\ARMS_{t}$ is the set of active arms.
+\textit{Limits of existing algorithms.} The APT-G algorithm introduced in~\cite{kano2019good} samples $a_{t+1} = \argmin_{a \in \ARMS_{t}} \sqrt{\nsamples{a}{t}}| \expmean{a}{t} - \THRESHOLD|$, where $\ARMS_{t}$ is the set of active arms.
 This index policy is tailored for the Thresholding setting, where one needs to classify all the arms as above or below the threshold $\THRESHOLD$.
 Intuitively, a good algorithm for Thresholding will perform poorly on the GAI setting since it must pay $H_{1}(\mu)$ even when $\set{\THRESHOLD}$.
 This is confirmed by the experiments in~\cite{kano2019good}, as well as our own experiments.
 Since it is not competitive, we omitted its empirical performance from our experiments.

 The Sticky Track-and-Stop (S-TaS) algorithm introduced in~\cite{degenne2019pure} admits a computationally tractable implementation for GAI.
 To the best of our knowledge, this is one of the few setting where this holds, \eg it is not tractable for $\varepsilon$-BAI.
 The major limitation of S-TaS lies in its dependency on an ordering $\mathcal O$ on the set of candidate answers $\ARMS \cup \{ \emptyset \}$.
 Informally, S-TaS computes a set of admissible answer based on a confidence region on the true mean, and sticks to the answer with the lowest ranking in the ordering $\mathcal O$.
 Then, S-TaS samples according to the optimal allocation for this specific answer.
 Depending on the choice of this ordering, the empirical performance can change drastically, especially for instances such that $\set{\THRESHOLD}(\mu) \ne \emptyset$.
 We consider two orderings to illustrate this.
 The \textsc{Asc} considers the ordering $ \mathcal O$ such that $o_{a} = a $ for all $a \in \ARMS$, and $a_{\NARMS + 1} = \emptyset$.
 The \textsc{Desc} considers the ordering $ \mathcal O$ such that $o_{a} = K - a + 1$ for all $a \in \ARMS$, and $a_{\NARMS + 1} = \emptyset$.
 In Table~\ref{tab:stickyTaS_ordering}, we can see that S-TaS performs considerably better for \textsc{Asc} compared to \textsc{Desc}.
 This can be explained by the fact that in all our instances the means are ordered, so that lower indices correspond to higher mean.
 Since higher means are easier to verify, this explains the improved performance for \textsc{Asc}.